saper0/gttp-data/instances/README.md

 # Introduction

 Instance files are named as described the IPIC publication.
 However, each instance consists of two files, one ending in .arcs which contains row-wise information on arcs in the network design instance and a .json storing all other information (e.g. commodities, nodes).

+An instances consists of a list of tariff, commodity, node and arc objects with the relevant class definitions in [../instance-generator/instance.py](../instance-generator/instance.py).

 ## .json

-All classes in [../instance-generator/instance.py](../instance-generator/instance.py) are directly serialized into the .json file accept
-See [../instance-generator/instance.py](../instance-generator/instance.py) for a documentation of the individual json-entries.
+Stores the json-serialized tariff, commoditity and node objects of an instance.
+For a documentation of the individual entries in the .json, please see the class documentations in [../instance-generator/instance.py](../instance-generator/instance.py).

+It also stores an instances specific *other* dictionary, which has the following important elements:

+## .arcs

+Stores row-wise the arc information.
+It follows the following format (the individual entries are documented in the class documention in [../instance-generator/instance.py](../instance-generator/instance.py)):

+First 7 columns:

+ID node_orig node_dest t_start t_end mode distance

+Next columns repeat for each commodity type in the instance:
+(emissions per transport unit (TU)) (emissions per unit of flow)

+Followed by:
+(costs of handling one TU) (costs of handling one unit of flow)

+Again followed by the following list for each commodity type:
+(Capacity in number of TUs installable on this arc) (Volume-capacity of one TU) (Weight-capacity of one TU)

+Now, this list is again followed by the following entry for each commodity type:
+(Tariff id)